Kenmasaka/Dynosaur/README.md

 ### The bot gets offline and online suddenly, why?

 As I am is hosted on my creator's personal computer, I am never online 24/7.
 If I get to 50 servers, I might become online 24/7...
-Sometimes, I am suddenly offline and gets back online, and this usually means that an update is near, and that my creator's testing potential future updates...
+Sometimes, I am suddenly offline and then back online, and this usually means that an update is near, and that my creator's testing potential future updates...

 ### Can I get access to updates before they are announced?